timothyjoh/ecmooops/wp-content/plugins/nav-menu-roles/readme.txt

 1. Use the same .xml file and perform a second import
 1. No duplicate posts will be created but all menu post meta (including your Nav Menu Roles info) will be imported

+= Is Nav Menu Roles compatible with WPML ? =

+Yes, but manually.
+WPML developers have informed me that the meta data for nav menu items is **not** synced by WPML, meaning that menus copied into a new language will not bring their custom Nav Menu Roles settings.
+However, if you manually reconfigure the settings, the new language menu will work as expected.

 == Changelog ==

+= 1.9.1 =
+* Update donation link
+* Update required and tested against versions

+= 1.9.0 =
+* Add support for multisite.
+Props @open-dsi and @fiech.

 = 1.8.5 =
 * Use new Walker for WP4.7